-With the advent of online selling, the way retailers connect with consumers has changed.
-Businesses no longer rely solely on brick-and-mortar stores for business; they can access a wider audience online.
+Let’s be real, the way retailers connect with consumers has never been as diverse as it is today.
+Businesses no longer rely solely on brick-and-mortar stores, as they can access a wider audience online.
 And options available online are evolving too – store owners can reach even more customers through multichannel selling.

-Multichannel selling refers to selling your products in more than one place.
-For example, you could have an online store, sell your products on an online marketplace, and add a buy button to your Facebook page.
-That’s 3 ways to get your products in the hands of potential customers.
+Multichannel selling refers to selling products in more than one place.
+For example, you can have an online store, sell your products on an online marketplace, and have a buy button on your Facebook page.

-There are many different strategies to get your products to new customers through multichannel selling.
-This blog post focuses on how to sell on online marketplaces.
-It covers:
+There are many different strategies how you can generate more sales through multichannel selling.
+In this blog post we’ll be focusing on how to sell on online marketplaces, and we’ll look into:

 - Why you should sell across multiple channels